 Who Was Herbert Hoover?

 Herbert Hoover gained a reputation as a humanitarian in World War I by leading hunger-relief efforts in Europe as head of the American Relief Administration.
-From there he moved into the post of U.S. secretary of commerce and spearheaded the construction of the St. Lawrence Seaway and the Hoover Dam.
+From there the Republican moved into the post of U.S. secretary of commerce and spearheaded the construction of the St. Lawrence Seaway and the Hoover Dam.
 In 1928, Hoover was elected president, but eight months later the stock market crash of 1929 occurred, ushering in the Great Depression.
 Hoover’s policies could not overcome the economic destruction and despair that resulted, and he lost his reelection bid in 1932.

-Herbert Hoover was born on August 10, 1874, in West Branch, Iowa, and was the first president born west of the Mississippi River.
-When Hoover was six years old, his father died.
+Hoover was born on August 10, 1874, in West Branch, Iowa, and was the first president born west of the Mississippi River.
+When Hoover was 6 years old, his father died.
 Three years later his mother also died, and Hoover was then raised in Oregon by his maternal aunt and uncle.

 A lifelong humanitarian, as an adult, Hoover was in China during the Boxer Rebellion (1900), and he organized the relief efforts for trapped foreigners.
 Four years later, he helped Americans stranded in Europe when World War I began, and for three years after, he headed the Commission for Relief in Belgium, helping to procure food for 9 million Belgians in the aftermath of the massive encroachment of German troops.
 His effectiveness prompted President Woodrow Wilson to appoint Hoover head of the Food Administration, which diverted American agricultural products overseas to American troops.